Bertram L. Podell: State assembly

+Congress

 Podell was elected as a Democrat to the 90th United States Congress to fill the vacancy caused by the resignation of Abraham J. Multer.
-He was re-elected to the 91st, 92nd and 93rd United States Congresses, holding office from February 20, 1968 to January 3, 1975.
+He was re-elected to the 91st, 92nd and 93rd United States Congresses, holding office from February 20, 1968, to January 3, 1975.

 Criminal charges and election loss

 In 1973, Podell was charged with bribery for allegedly accepting money to arrange approval of a route to The Bahamas for a small Florida-based airline.
 While under indictment, he was defeated in the 1974 Democratic primary by Stephen J. Solarz, who went on to win the general election.

 Podell's case was one of the first that brought public attention to Rudolph Giuliani, then a prosecutor in the office of the United States Attorney for the Southern District of New York.
 Podell's trial took a dramatic turn when Giuliani aggressively cross-examined him, causing him to lose his composure and ask for a recess, after which he agreed to plead guilty to reduced charges of conspiracy and conflict of interest.
 Podell and co-defendant Martin Miller later attempted to withdraw their guilty pleas, but their motion was denied; Podell was sentenced to a $5,000 fine and 24 weeks in prison, of which he served 18.
 Podell and Miller unsuccessfully appealed their convictions.

 Podell was disbarred by the New York Supreme Court Appellate Division because of his conviction, but then re-instated in 1980 after a New York State law was passed in 1979 made it possible for lawyers to retain their licenses if they were convicted under federal law for crimes which were not considered felonies under state law.
 Afterwards, Podell continued to practice law until shortly before his death.